 Delivery of Thesis Materials for Archiving

-Submit four original copies of the honors thesis to Leslie Lima (Diamond 110) for archiving in the ES Program and for the student and faculty sponsor.
-The ES Program will arrange for thesis copies to be bound, and a bound copy will be sent to the student.
+Submit four original copies of the honors thesis to Leslie Lima (Diamond 110) for archiving in the ES Department and for the student and faculty sponsor.
+The ES Department will arrange for thesis copies to be bound, and a bound copy will be sent to the student.
 Also, upload your thesis in two forms, as a Word document and as a pdf, to the folder on the Google Drive labeled “ES Honors Thesis Submission,” which will be shared with you.

 Honors Theses are also deposited and maintained in Digital Commons @ Colby, the libraries’ archives of select scholarly and creative works as well as the college’s special collections and archives.